 All Library collections are on open shelves to which students have direct access.
 The collections include more than 61,000 volumes, 222 current periodical subscriptions, over 3,300 media items, and over 11,500 items on microforms.
-The Library has several online database subscriptions, including EBSCOHost, Encyclopedia
+The Library has several online database subscriptions, including, but not limited to, EBSCOHost,

-Britannica, CQ Researcher, Lexi-Comp, Lexis-Nexis, Literature Online References, Literature Resources, Health Reference, Oxford English Dictionary, Proquest, and Wilsonweb.
-Eight Internet workstations are available for patrons to search Webbased databases.
+Encyclopedia Britannica, CQ Researcher, Lexi-Comp, Lexis-Nexis, Literature Online References, Health Reference, Oxford English Dictionary, Proquest, and Wilsonweb, etc. Eight Internet workstations are available for patrons to search Web-based databases.
 A photocopier and three Microform Reader-Printers are available for patrons.
 Specialized bibliographies are published on request.